 What is cloud-based digital signage software, and how does it differ from the alternatives?
 If you’re wondering this, you’re not alone – it’s one of the most common questions CrownTV customers ask us.

 In a survey conducted by Wakefield Research for Citrix with over 1,000 participants, only 16% could properly define “the cloud”.
 29% incorrectly defined it using a weather-related term.
 51% – including a majority of tech-savvy millennials – thought stormy weather can interfere with the cloud (it can’t).
-And of the 54% of respondents who claimed they don’t use the cloud, 95% of them actually do.
+Of the 54% of respondents who claimed they don’t use the cloud, 95% of them actually do.

-“The cloud” or cloud computing utilizes a network of servers that host data and deliver services.
+“The cloud” or cloud computing consists of a network of servers that host data and deliver services.
 An example of using the cloud would be backing up your iPhone to iCloud.
 The service delivery function of the cloud often consists of subscription-based software programs that are accessible online, otherwise known as Software-as-a-Service or SaaS.

-Most modern digital signage solutions include cloud-based digital signage software.
+Most modern digital signage solutions include cloud-based digital signage software for content management.
 But before purchasing a cloud-based solution, you may want to know:

 –what it is and how it works

 –how it differs from the alternatives

-- its advantages and whether they fit your needs
+–its advantages, and whether they serve your needs

 Here’s a rundown of each of these points.

 What is cloud-based digital signage software?

-With cloud-based digital signage software, you log into a dashboard/interface/content management system (CMS) from a web browser or internet-connected device (computer, tablet or smartphone) to manage your digital signage content.
+With cloud-based digital signage software, you log into your dashboard from a web browser on an internet-connected device (computer, tablet or smartphone) to manage your digital signage content.
 Through your dashboard you can control any of your content or displays in real-time, no matter where you or your displays are located – as long as you’re connected to the internet.

-Compare this method to saving content from your computer onto a USB stick and plugging it into a TV, and you should understand the difference: one method requires an internet connection and the other doesn’t.
+Compare this method to saving content from your computer onto a USB drive and plugging it into a TV.
+One method requires an internet connection, while the other doesn’t.
 One method allows you to manage content remotely, while the other doesn’t.